arr-ai/arrai/docs/intro.md

 > structures and their relationships.* &mdash; [Linus
 > Torvalds](https://www.goodreads.com/quotes/1188397-bad-programmers-worry-about-the-code-good-programmers-worry-about)

-Arr.ai's data model is remarkably simple, having only three kinds of value, all of them immutable:
+Arr.ai's data model is remarkably simple, having only three kinds of values, all
+immutable:

 1. **Numbers** are 64-bit binary floats.
 2. **Tuples** associate names with values.